 All of the examples in this article, and the many more in the Paradise Papers, expose one thing, the extent to which wealth insulates itself against taxation.

 I think tax is the price you pay to live in a civilised society.
-If you want to do business in any country, you should pay your tax in that country.
-Tax pays for the infrastructure that allows you as a company or an individual to make a profit.
-If there is no tax income, there will be no schools educate your workforce, no roads to transport your goods, no healthcare for the consumers of your services.
-If you do not pay your fair share of tax you have no right to agency in society and no right to a profit.
+If you want to do business in any country, you should pay tax in that country.
+Tax pays for the infrastructure that allows you, as a company or an individual, to make a profit.

 If there’s no tax income, there’s no schools to educate your workforce, no roads to transport your goods, no healthcare for the consumers of your services.
 If you do not pay your fair share, you have no right to agency in that society, and no right to profit.